open-contracting-extensions/ocds_exchangeRate_extension/README.md

 The exchange rate extension does not provide a way to express the converted value.
 However, applications and publishers are encouraged to adopt the following convention for including multiple currency **values** within the `value` object.

 * `amount` should always be the value in the currency specified by `currency`.
-* `amount_CODE` can be used to provide the amount in an alternative currency, where 'CODE' is the ISO4217 code of that currency.
+* `amount_CODE` can be used to provide the amount in an alternative currency, where `CODE` is the ISO4217 code of that currency.

 For example, an application which reads in OCDS data in multiple currencies, but wishes to display all data to users in US Dollars ($) would perform currency conversion (guided by `exchangeRates` where available) and would insert the property `amount_USD` as shown in the example below.